APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

     </tr>
   <tr>
       <td>Implementation of Change Request</td>
-      <br><br>1.
+      <td>1.
 After the change log is updated to "Approved," the Project Manager, Pallas Fontiveros, takes charge of implementing the change request.
       <br>2.
 The Project Manager creates an action plan outlining the necessary steps and tasks to implement the approved change request.
       <br>3.
 Once the action plan is finalized, the Project Manager communicates it to the relevant team members and assigns responsibilities accordingly.
       <br>4.
 The Project Manager ensures that the project plan, budget, and schedule are updated to incorporate the changes introduced by the approved request.
       <br>5.
 The Change Coordinator, Neil Albert Garcia, updates the Change Log to reflect the implementation progress and creates a Change Status Report to provide an overview of the implemented changes.
-      <td>This process ensures that once a change request is approved, the Project Manager takes the necessary steps to implement it effectively.
+      <br><br>This process ensures that once a change request is approved, the Project Manager takes the necessary steps to implement it effectively.
 Communication, assignment of responsibilities, and updating project documentation are key aspects of successful change implementation.
 The involvement of the Change Coordinator helps maintain accurate records of the changes and their status.</td>
       <td>In Progress</td>
     </tr>
     <tr>